GIST-DSLab/PPO_Solve/README.md

 # Acknowledge

-This code is reimplemented based on https://github.com/ku-dmlab/arc_trajectory_generator
+This implementation is based on the work found at https://github.com/ku-dmlab/arc_trajectory_generator.